uzh-bf/klicker-docs/docusaurus/docs/faq.md

 ### Delete Questions

 As questions are used within sessions and the answers and evaluation graphs link to a specific question, _deleting a question is not possible_.
-In future, it will be possible to archive questions.
+However, it is possible to [archive questions](question_archive.md).
 Thus, the question is not deleted entirely but not visible within the question pool anymore.
+All archived questions can be viewed by setting the filter on the left to "Show Archived".
+All archived questions are marked with a red label.

 ### Edit Questions